Agenda-setting theory: Agenda-setting

-News sources can also provide definitions of issues, thus determining the terms of future discussion and framing problems in particular ways.
-As McCombs and Valenzuela stated; "We don't need the media to alert us about inflation as routine purchases reveal its presence.
-But to learn about abstract economic topics such as budget deficits, our main- if not only- source is the news media."
-What interpretation of "reality" will dominate public discourse has implications for the future of the social problem, for the interest groups and policymakers involved, and for the policy itself.
-For example, Gusfield argues that the highway deaths associated with alcohol consumption can be interpreted as a problem of irresponsible drunken drivers, insufficient automobile crashworthiness, a transportation system overly dependent on cars, poor highway design, excessive emphasis on drinking in adult social life.
-Different ways of framing the situation may compete to be accepted as an authoritative version of reality, consequently spurring competition between sources of information for definition of an issue.
-Very powerful resources of information can even influence whether an issue receives media attention at all.

-The relationship of media and policymakers is symbiotic and is controlled by shared culture of unofficial set of ground rules as journalists need access to official information and policymakers need media coverage; nevertheless the needs of journalists and policymakers are often incompatible because of their different orientation in time as powerful sources are at their best in routine situations and react more slowly when crisis or disaster occur.
+The relationship of media and policymakers is symbiotic and is controlled by the shared culture of unofficial set of ground rules as journalists need access to official information and policymakers need media coverage; nevertheless the needs of journalists and policymakers are often incompatible because of their different time orientation as powerful sources are at their best in routine situations and react more slowly when crisis or disaster occur.
 Consequently, policymakers who understand the rules of this culture the best will be most capable of setting their agendas and issue definitions.
-On the other hand, media also influence policymakers when government officials and politicians take the amount of media attention given to an issue as an indirect expression of public interest in the issue.
+Simultaneously, media also influences policymakers when government officials and politicians value the amount of media attention given to an issue as an indirect indication of public interest in the issue.

 Academic research on agenda-setting theory

-Review studies on agenda-setting theory
+Review of studies on agenda-setting theory

 Various critiques have been made of agenda-setting theory:

-Agenda-setting is an inherently causal theory, but few studies establish the hypothesized temporal order (the media should set the public's agenda).

-The measurement of the dependent variable was originally conceptualized as the public's perceived issue "salience", but subsequent studies have conceptualized the dependent variable as awareness, attention, or concern, leading to differing outcomes.